kairosity/mp4-lionize/README.md

 - Add a new product to the shop.
 - Edit an existing product.
 - Delete a product from the shop.
-- See a list of registered users.
+- See a list of registered users and any emails they have sent to Lionize.

 ## Application Creator User Stories
 ### *As the application creator and Lionize business stakeholder I want to be able to...*